ken012git/ken012git.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 news: true  # includes a list of news items
+education: true # includes a list of education
 work_experience: true # includes a list of work experience
 selected_papers: true # includes a list of papers marked as "selected={true}"
 misc: true # includes a list of miscellaneous